Using the Archives

 - Food and drink, including gum, candy, and water, are prohibited in the Archives.

-- Please handle all materials as if they were ancient and fragile.
-Wash your hands.
-Do not use hand lotions or creams.
+- Please handle all materials as if they are ancient and fragile.

 - When taking notes, please make sure your paper is on the table and not resting on any archival documents or materials.

 - You may be asked to wear gloves when handling photographs or other items.

 - If you have requested more than one item, we ask that you use only one item at a time.